 |

-Instructor Shirley of the Redmond school demonstrates that even in her seventies she can still move with strength and grace. in the photo (left) she demonstrates Tuksuli (Eagle Form) from the Kung Fu style.
-Many older practitioners like Instructor Shirley find that they can maintain a higher quality of life throughout their later year with regular practice.
-Allowing them to stay active and continue doing the activities they enjoy.
+Instructor Shirley of the Redmond school demonstrates that even in her seventies she can still move with strength and grace.
+In the photo (left) she demonstrates Tuksuli (Eagle Form) from the Kung Fu style.
+Many older practitioners like Instructor Shirley find that they can maintain a higher quality of life throughout their later years with regular practice, allowing them to stay active and continue doing the activities they enjoy.

 |